Inhaled Epinephrine for Allergic Reactions

 The trial requires that you stop using antihistamines 5 days before and bronchodilators 24 hours before the pre-challenge visit.
 Other medications are not specifically mentioned, so it's best to discuss with the study team.

-Is inhaled epinephrine safe for humans?
+Is there any evidence suggesting that inhaled epinephrine is likely to be safe for humans?

 George H. Luciuk, MD